- What training resources are available from emerit?

 People certified through emerit receive a certificate and the right to use emerit designations on business cards, resumes, etc. Depending on their occupation, successful learners will be awarded one of the following designations: Tourism Certified Professional (TCP), Tourism Certified Supervisor (TCS), Tourism Certified Manager (TCM), Certified Hotel General Manager (CHGM), or Certified Event Management Professional (CEMP).

 Learners always have access to their emerit training history and certification exam results.
 With the certified person's permission, emerit can provide current or potential employers with confirmation of successful completion of the certification requirements.

 Professional Certification from emerit is recognized by independent tourism operators, top accommodations companies, national restaurant chains, professional organizations, educational institutes, and government departments and agencies across Canada.
 Today, more than 16,000 successful tourism professionals hold emerit credentials.

 - How often do emerit credentials need to be renewed?

-Professional Certification for management level occupations is valid for two years from the date of completion, and re-certification is required to retain the right to use emerit credentials.
+Professional Certification for management level occupations is valid for three years from the date of completion, and re-certification is required to retain the right to use emerit credentials.
 Re-certification ensures that emerit credentials remain relevant as occupational domains evolve and changes are made to National Occupational Standards.

 Most occupations do not require re-certification.
 However, lifelong learning and ongoing development are an important part of being a professional in any field, and keeping credentials current provides better opportunities to market occupational skills and knowledge.